 Yes you can have your husband/wife, son/daughter, father/mother as a Co-Owner in your property.

 Who can be a co-applicant for the loan?

 You can include your wife/husband as a co-applicant for the home loan.
 But keep in mind that his/her income shall be included to enhance the loan amount and for other legal issues.

 Is Co-Applicant/Local P.O.A mandatory for applying for Home Loans, even if I don’t have a Co-Borrower in the property?

 Many financial institutes and banks has made it mandatory to have a Co-Applicant while applying for the loan.
 For being a Co-Applicant it is not necessary for that person to be a Co-Owner in the property.
 Clarify it further with the institutions.

 What is the repayment period of the loan?

 You can select the payment period according to your comfort with up to 15 years or Retirement age whichever is earlier.

 What is a down payment?

-Generally banks and financial institutions pay 85% of the cost of the property.
-The rest 15% of the money that we pay from our side is known as down payment for the loan.
+Banks and financial institutions typically pay 85% of the property’s cost.
+The remaining 15% of the money that we pay is known as the loan down payment.